BobAleena/DuplicateSorter/README.txt

 Meant to run locally -- probably overkill but wanted to use it as a starter to try out other technologies - Mocha, Chai...

+>>Adding to confirm GitHub set up is working